-In addition to Regulated Leases disclosed above, the Authority has certain leases with exclusively variable payments based on the future performance of the lessee, and short-term leases.
-Payments on these leases are recognized as inflows of resources when due.
-Revenues recognized on exclusively variable payment leases and short-term leases during the year ended September 30, 2023 totaled \$19,225,438 and \$601,538, respectively.
+In addition to those leases included within the Lease Receivable and Regulated Leases disclosed above, the Authority has certain leases with exclusively variable payments based on the future performance of the lessee, as well as short-term leases.
+Revenue recognized on exclusively variable payment leases and short-term leases during the year ended September 30, 2024, totaled \$23,561,408 and \$726,923, respectively.